Base layers and the importance of layering

 SUPER MERINO WOOL

 Fumiaki Masaki was born in Osaka Prefecture, 1952.
-He is the current president of Montbell.
+He is the Advising Director of the Board at Montbell.
 In 1972, he went on an expedition in Europe and climbed the north face of the Grandes Jorasses and was the first Japanese climber to climb the western face of the Aiguille de Dru.
 In 1975, long time climbing partner and current CEO of Montbell, Isamu Tatsuno asked Masaki to go into business with him and the two formed Montbell.
 Over the years Masaki would be involved in product research and development, production and sales.
 His area of expertise is materials, particularly fabric and fibers.